TuPhung369/Haaga_Backend_Programming/TuPhung_Docs/docs/backend/structure.md

 ---
 sidebar_position: 1
+sidebar_label: "Project Structure"
 ---

 # Backend Project Structure

 ## Overview

-The backend component of the Haaga Backend Programming project is located in the `study/study` directory and follows a standard Spring Boot project structure with additional components for speech processing.
+The backend component of the Enterprise Nexus project is located in the `study/study` directory and follows a standard Spring Boot project structure with additional components for speech processing.
 The application is organized using a layered architecture pattern that separates concerns and promotes maintainability.

 ## Main Directory Structure